 top of page

-A Word about Concrete
+A Word on Concrete

 Concrete is one of the most-used building materials in the world.
 Made from just four components (Portland cement, aggregate, sand and water), it is very frequently used in horizontal applications (i.e. floors etc) as well as vertical applications (i.e. walls).
 It is poured in the field (for instance in your backyard) or it is poured in a factory as pre-cast product, and then transported to the job site.